janberges/qe2screen/README.md

 Then we Fourier-interpolate the former, minimizing deviations from the latter.
-Here, the free parameters are the independent elements of the quadrupole tensors Q and the range-separation parameter L entering the formulas for the long-range components which are subtracted and added before and after interpolation.
+Here, the free parameters are the independent elements of the quadrupole tensors Q and the range-separation parameter L entering the formulas for the long-range components that are subtracted and added before and after interpolation.
 First, we optimize L for Q = 0, minimizing the short-range part of the force constants.
 Second, we optimize Q for constant L. A simultaneous optimization would also be possible, but it is only important that L is in the correct range.